About Shallow Space

 You opened my mind, expanded my horizon, rest in peace. - James

-Shallow Space is a 3D Real time strategy game inspired by Nexus: The Jupiter incident and Homeworld.
+Shallow Space is a 3D Real time strategy (RTS) game inspired by Nexus: The Jupiter incident and Homeworld.

 Command elements of the Terran Confederate Navy’s Gamma fleet as you dominate sectors of space tending to both random encounters and storyline missions.
 Mine resources to advance your capital ships, engage your capital ships in combat to improve your officer’s skills and produce smaller ships to compliment your fleet.